The geometry of conjugation in affine Coxeter groups: Introduction

 If $G$ is a simple algebraic group, then any element $g \in G$ admits a generalized Jordan decomposition $g = su$, where $s$ is semisimple and $u$ is unipotent.
 The conjugacy classes of $G$ can thus be understood by studying the semisimple and unipotent conjugacy classes within $G$; see the surveys \cite{Spalt,SprStein,LiebSeit}.
 Work of Lusztig cleverly exchanges the study of the unipotent conjugacy classes for the conjugacy classes of the finite Weyl group \cite{LuszRT11}.
 Lusztig's map from conjugacy classes in $W$ to unipotent classes in $G$ is injective when restricted to the elliptic conjugacy classes in $W$, and Adams, He, and Nie generalize Lusztig's result, proving that the straight conjugacy classes in $\aW$ play the analogous role in the affine setting \cite{AHN}.
 These conjugacy classes in affine Weyl groups also enjoy a wide range of applications, playing a central role in the character theory of affine Hecke algebras, homological properties of affine Deligne-Lusztig varieties, and geometric representations of $p$-adic groups via an action of the cocenter of the Hecke algebra; see \cite{HeNie12,HeNie14,HeNie15,CiuHe}.

 Much of the literature on centralizers, a special case of coconjugation sets, is in the setting of either finite Coxeter groups, or arbitrary Coxeter groups, the latter often motivated by the still-open isomorphism problem for Coxeter groups (discussed in~\cite{SantosRegoSchwer}, for example).
 Much of this work also focuses on obtaining an algebraic description of centralizers of certain ``special" elements.
-For example, the centralizer of a Coxeter element $w$ is equal to the cyclic group $\langle w \rangle$; this was proved for finite Coxeter groups in~\cite{Carter72,Springer}, for simply-laced and affine Coxeter groups by Blokhina~\cite{Blokhina}, and for arbitrary irreducible Coxeter groups (of finite rank) by Hollenbach and Wegener~\cite{HollenbachWegener}.
+For example, as discussed in Remark~\ref{rmk:cent}, the centralizer of a Coxeter element $w$ is equal to the cyclic group $\langle w \rangle$.
 Richardson~\cite{Richardson} investigated centralizers of involutions in arbitrary Coxeter groups, and centralizers of reflections in arbitrary Coxeter groups have been studied by Howlett~\cite{Howlett}, Brink~\cite{Brink}, and Allcock~\cite{AllcockCentralizers}.
-For $W$ an arbitrary finite Coxeter group, the final statement in this direction seems to be the work of Konvalinka, Pfeiffer, and R\"over~\cite{KonvalinkaPfeifferRoever}, which gives an algebraic description of the centralizer of any $w \in W$.
-We do not know of any such general description for infinite Coxeter groups (even affine ones).
+For $W$ an arbitrary finite Coxeter group, the final statement in this direction seems to be the work of Konvalinka, Pfeiffer, and R\"over~\cite{KonvalinkaPfeifferRoever}, which gives an algebraic description of the centralizer of any $w \in W$; see Remark~\cite{rmk:Marquis} for a brief discussion of Marquis' work in the setting of arbitrary Coxeter groups.